boxtal/php-library/README.md

 ### Requirements

-Boxtale PHP Library works with PHP 5.4, 5.5, 5.6, 7.0.
+Boxtal PHP Library works with PHP 5.4, 5.5, 5.6, 7.0.

-In order to use the API, you need to create a (free) user account you need to create a (free) user account using the API (postUserSignup) or on http://www.envoimoinscher.com/inscription.html, check the "I would like to install the EnvoiMoinsCher module directly on my E-commerce website."
+In order to use the API, you need to create a (free) user account on https://www.boxtal.com, then generate an api key from the account management interface."

-You will then receive an email with your API keys and be able to start your tests.
 ### Library content

 The package contains 5 main directories: